tonytimo/stock-analysis/README.md

 -   **Producer**: Fetches stock data from the Tingo API and publishes it to a Kafka topic.
 -   **Consumer**: Consumes stock data from the Kafka topic, calculates price averages, and generates alerts when prices drop below a certain threshold.
 It also stores stock prices and alerts in a SQLite database.
 -   **Webapp**: A Flask-based web application that provides a user interface to visualize real-time stock prices and display the latest stock alerts.
--   **Kafka**: A distributed streaming platform used for building real-time data pipelines and streaming applications.
--   **Zookeeper**: A centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

 ## Requirements